 Cerebral Palsy Support Groups

-Hearing the news that you have a child with cerebral palsy can be overbearing, as the day-to-day care and worries state, there may be times you’ll need to reach out to others for support.
+Hearing the news that you have a child with cerebral palsy can be overwhelming.
+You may need to reach out to others for support.
 Fortunately, there are numerous avenues you can take to get the help you need.

 Support from Family and Friends